 - Fill your jars with the tomato mixture you have created, leaving a 1/2 inch of “headspace” to allow room for the jar to create a vacuum seal.

 - Taking a butter knife, slide the knife up and down around the jar to help the air bubbles escape.

-– Wipe the rim of the jar with a paper towel and the place the new lid and band on the jar to a finger tightness.
+- Wipe the rim of the jar with a paper towel and then place the new lid and band on the jar to a finger tightness.